-What to expect from your first meeting?
+What to expect from your first meeting with a family lawyer?

 Going through a separation can be one of the most challenging times a person will experience.